VahidFarahmandian/Jinget/03-Infrastructure/Jinget.Logger/README.md

 ```
 `blacklist`: Log messages contain the blacklist array items will not logged.

+`allowedLoglevels`: Defines an array contains allowed log levels.
+If log's severity exists in this array, then it will be saved in elasticsearch otherwise it will be ignored.
+If this parameter not set, then all log levels will be allowed.

 After setting the logging destination, you need to configure Elasticsearch:
 ```csharp
 builder.Services.ConfigureElasticSearchLogger<OperationLog, ErrorLog, CustomLog>(